Taiwan (Republic of China province): Republic of China

-Map of Taiwan Province within the de jure territory of the ROC.
+Map of Taiwan province within the de jure territory of the ROC in 1945.

-Prior to 1 January 2007 all vehicles registered in Taiwan Province carried the label "Taiwan Province" (台灣省) on their license plates.
+Prior to 1 January 2007 all vehicles registered in Taiwan Province carried the label "Taiwan province" (台灣省) on their license plates.

+After the surrender of Japan in 1945, Taiwan was handed over to the Republic of China (ROC).
 The ROC government immediately established the Taiwan Provincial Government under first Chief Executive and government-general Chen Yi in September 1945.
 Chen was extremely unpopular and his rule led to an uprising: the February 28 Incident of 1947.
 Chen was recalled in May 1947 and the government-general position was abolished.

 In 1949, Chinese Communist Party forces defeated the Kuomintang (KMT) in the Chinese Civil War, and the Republic of China government moved to Taipei.
 The provincial administration remained in place under the claim that the ROC was still the government of all of China even though the opposition argued that it overlapped inefficiently with the national government.
+The Ministry of Foreign Affairs of the People's Republic of China claims that Taiwan is a sacred and inseparable part of China's territory, despite its separation from the mainland since 1949.

 The seat of the provincial government was moved from Taipei to Zhongxing New Village in 1956.
-Historically, Taiwan Province covers the entire island of Taiwan and all its associated islands.
+Historically, Taiwan province covers the entire island of Taiwan and all its associated islands.
 The city of Taipei was split off to become a province-level special municipality in 1967, and the city of Kaohsiung was split off in 1979 to become another special municipality.
 In December 2010, Kaohsiung County left the province and merged with the original Kaohsiung City to become an expanded Kaohsiung City, Taipei County became the special municipality named New Taipei City.
 The cities and counties of Taichung and Tainan were also merged, respectively, and elevated to special municipality.
-On 25 December 2014, Taoyuan County was upgraded into a special municipality and split off from Taiwan Province.
+On 25 December 2014, Taoyuan County was upgraded into a special municipality and split off from Taiwan province.